esewhyte/esewhyte/README.md

 # Hi there, I'm Eseoghene Cynthia Princewill-Ukot! 👋

 Welcome to my GitHub!
-I'm a passionate **Data Analyst** with a new found love for **Open Source/Open Science** and community-driven innovation.
+I'm a passionate **Data Analyst** with a new found love for **Open Source/Science** and community-driven innovation.

 - 💻 I work on transforming raw data into actionable insights using tools like **Power BI**, **Tableau**, **SQL**, and **Excel**.
 - 🌍 I'm driven by my interest in creating data-driven solutions for real-world challenges.